-Ministers succeeded in obtaining an auxiliary Legion from Germany; so far they avoided the American failure; but their difficulty, again, is exactly in proportion to the degree in which they neglected to consult really popular interests.
+Ministers succeeded in obtaining an auxiliary Legion from Germany ; so far they avoided the American failure; but their difficulty, again, is exactly in proportion to the degree in which they neglected to consult really popular interests.
 They took the German Legion in such manner as to avoid displeasure to paltry German Governments, whose indignation they might have defied!
 They got such men as they could collect together by that kind of evasive process, and they brought over to this country a force consisting partly of high-spirited adventurous men, partly of scamps of the upper as well as the lower ranks, and partly of refugees who could scarcely return to their own land.
 Yet Ministers could not constitutionally maintain a foreign force in Great Britain.
 What to do with them then?
-While this subject was under consideration, arrives a proposal from Sir George Grey, Governor of the Cape of Good Hope, to send out Chelsea outpensioners as a band of military settlers, to assist in keeping the border savages off the colony.
-After having done their best to repress the military spirit and self-defensive vigour of the border settlers, Government is now actually invited by Sir George Grey to send out a special body of military settlers to do that which the old settlers were prevented from doing.
-If there had been twinges of conscience at this result of official philanthropy, they might have been allayed by the magnificent opportunity offered.
+While this subject was under consideration, arrives a proposal from Sir GEORGE GREY, Governor of the Cape of Good Hope, to send out Chelsea outpensioners as a band of military settlers, to assist in keeping the border savages off the colony.
+After having done their best to repress the military spirit and self-defensive vigour of the border settlers, Government is now actually invited by Sir GEORGE GREY to send out a special body of military settlers to do that which the old settlers were prevented from doing.
+If the had been twinges of conscience at this result o. official philanthropy, they might have been allayed by the magnificent opportunity offered.
 Ministers at once sent out word that they had no quantity of Chelsea pensioners on hand, but that they had a superior assortment of German soldiers, which they should be happy to place at the disposal of the colony.
-Sir George Grey dresses out this reply in a very telling speech to the two Chamber of the local Parliament; they are overwhelment with gratification at the promise of the contingent; the Representative Chamber votes 40,000ks to assist the emigration; and there is a general glorification in Cape Town and London.

-The grand banquet has been given to the Guarda.
+Sir GEORGE GREY dresses out this of the local Parliament; they are overwhelmod with gratification at the promise of the contin-The German Legion, it appears, is to go to the gent ; the Representative Chamber votes 40,000/.
+Cape of Good Hope.
+Such is the mode in which to assist the emigration ; and there is a general glorification in Cape Town and London.
+The grand banquet has been given to the Guarde